 Preferred

-- Interest in contributing to the capacity-building aims of the CEE
+- Interest in contributing to interdisciplinary approaches, and collaboration across diverse communities and disciplines, including capacity-building of the CEE and beyond.

 To Apply